Agentic-Insights/voice-bot/README.md

    ```
    cp .env.template .env
    ```
-   You'll need to get API keys for:
-   - 🎙️ Deepgram (for speech transcription)
-   - 🧠 OpenAI (for the underlying agent)
-   - 🗣️ ElevenLabs (for speech synthesis)
-   - 📞 Twilio (for telephony)

 2. Set up hosting so that Twilio can hit your server.
 An easy way to do this is ngrok or cloudflare:
    ```